Microwave89/asmtest/README.md

 - A leaf function is NOT required to have a function prologue.

 - When using local variables within a leaf function the space required for them is equal to the sum of all variable sizes, rounded up to an 8 byte aligned value.
 The computed value is to be inserted in a sub rsp, xxx instruction.

-- The first variable is found @ rsp.
+- In a leaf function the first variable is found @ rsp.
 Subsequent ones @ rsp+firstVariableSize.

 - Existence of a function PROLOGUE requires always a corresponding EPILOGUE.